mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 After Thread After Wait
 Driver Unload
 ```
 The above program has two identical `Wait` functions.
 Thus someone has to set the semaphore to 2 otherwise we will not cross the two wait functions.
-In the abc function we set the value of the semaphore to 2 and not 1.
-Had we set it to 1, then we would cross the first Wait function and wait forever at the second.
+In the abc function we set the value of the semaphore to `2` and not `1`.
+Had we set it to `1`, then we would cross the first `Wait` function and wait forever at the second.
 Enough of semaphores for the moment, lets move on.
 Before that a short summary.
 A semaphore is used to let someone wait for someone else.
 Thus we are waiting at driver entry until the thread finishes.
 Thus they are called a mechanism for synchronizing access.

 ### P13a